-We never called them KPI’s, but instead our CSF’s – our Critical Success Factors – they were essential to me and my colleagues’ sales success.
-Working just as hard, but not necessarily harder, but knowing my ratios, I was able to work on the areas I needed to improve – my presentations to sales ratio and my average order value.
-By making slight changes in each, my sales increased by 130% the next year and 100% the year after that.
+Working just as hard, but not necessarily harder, but knowing your ratios, you can work on the areas you need to improve.
+Presentations to sales ratio and your average order value.
+By making slight changes in each, we have seen sales increased by 130% the next year and 100% the year after that.

 Picture it, at the end of every month sales managers spend hours having to put figures together for the board to make corporate decisions, often tweaking them to show the best picture.
 What would be more useful would be if they tracked the four to five Critical Success Factors that each salesperson can use to improve their performance.
 Some example CSFs would be: